iafisher/polyglot-server/README.md

 The server returns `success` if the credentials match a previous `register` message, and `error` otherwise.

-`send <username> <message>`: Send the message to the identified user.
-The username field may be an asterisk, in which case the message is sent to all users.
+`send <recipient> <message>`: Send the message to the identified user.
+The recipient field may be an asterisk, in which case the message is sent to all users.
 The message field must not be empty (though it may contain only whitespace).
-The server returns `error` if the timestamp is in the future or more than thirty seconds in the past, or if the user does not exist.
-The server returns `success` otherwise.
+The server returns `error` if the recipient does not exist, and `success` otherwise.

 `checkinbox`: Check the client's inbox.
 The server returns an `inbox` message.

-`recv <username>`: Receive one message that was sent by the identified user.
+`recv <sender>`: Receive one message that was sent by the identified user.
 The server returns a `message` response, or `error` if there are no messages from the user.
 The message returned will be deleted from the client's inbox so that subsequent calls to `checkinbox` do not include it in the message counts.